Matej-ch/yii2-page-guide/README.md

 Page guide extension WIP
 ====================
-Ability to add guide to pages for user orientation
+Ability to add guide or assistant to pages for better user orientation or explaining functionality to user

 Installation
 ------------